SatanWoo/SJTUFlow/README.md

 2. reset the object to initialization

-3. relate the move steps to the zoom rate

-4. add a progress dialog or progress bar when importing object
+3. add a progress dialog or progress bar when importing object